-Inspection requests must be received before 6 AM the day of the inspection.
-Clackamas County does not make appointments.
-We will attempt to honor requests for morning or afternoon inspections, but cannot make any guarantees.
+Inspection requests must be received before 6 a.m. the day of the inspection.
+You may ask for an inspection by calling the Inspection Request Line at 503-742-4720.
+We do not make appointments, but do attempt to honor requests for morning or afternoon inspections.
+Because of the uncertainties in the amount of time required, however, we cannot guarantee a specific time of day.
 If the dwelling is occupied, the applicant or an adult must be present to let in the inspector and remain during the inspection.

-This inspection is to be done with the footing inspection.
-Inspector will look at excavation and grading, slopes, building setbacks and fill materials.
+To be done with the footing inspection.
+The inspector will look at excavation and grading, slopes, building setbacks and fill materials.
 Structural fills will require a fill certification by a geotechnical or civil engineer.

-Footings inspections are to be performed after trenches or pad openings are excavated and cleared of loose material or mud, forms are erected and secured in place, and reinforcing is in place and secured, but prior to placing concrete.
+Performed after trenches or pad openings are excavated and cleared of loose material or mud, forms are erected and secured in place and reinforcing is in place and secured but prior to placing concrete.
 New construction requires a U-FER ground (electrical ground) to be in place prior to inspection.
-Inspections for concrete shall be requested 24 hours before concrete is scheduled to be placed; no exceptions.
+Inspections for concrete must be requested 24 hours before concrete is scheduled to be placed — no exceptions.
 We strongly recommend that you allow 24 hours from the time of your inspection to your pour to allow for corrections and reinspections.

-The foundation inspection is to be made after forms and reinforcing are erected and secured or braced, but prior to placing concrete.
-All holdowns and special frame anchor bolts shall be mounted in place prior to inspection.
-Inspections for concrete shall be requested 24 hours before concrete is scheduled to be placed; no exceptions.
+Made after forms and reinforcing are erected and secured or braced, but prior to placing concrete.
+All holdowns and special frame anchor bolts must be mounted in place prior to inspection.
+Inspections for concrete must be requested 24 hours before concrete is scheduled to be placed — no exceptions.
 We strongly recommend that you allow 24 hours from the time of your inspection to your pour to allow for corrections and reinspections.

-Includes any plumbing, electrical, mechanical, and gas piping work that will be installed under the floor.
-Inspections are requested after the electrical, plumbing, ductwork and gas piping are in place and secured, but prior to the under floor framing inspection.
-The mechanical inspections may be done at the same time as the under floor framing inspection.
+Includes any plumbing, electrical, mechanical or gas piping work that will be installed under the floor.
+Inspections are requested after the electrical, plumbing, ductwork and gas piping are in place and secured, but prior to the under-floor framing inspection.
+The mechanical inspections may be done at the same time as the under-floor framing inspection.

-This inspection is to be made after all under floor plumbing, electrical and mechanical (including gas pipe) systems have been installed and all sill plates and under floor structural components are in place, secured and properly fastened, but prior to the application of flooring or insulation materials.
+Made after all under-floor plumbing, electrical and mechanical (including gas pipe) systems have been installed and all sill plates and under floor structural components are in place, secured and properly fastened, but prior to the application of flooring or insulation materials.
 All structural components, which have been improperly cut or notched for plumbing, etc., are to be repaired or replaced as needed.

-To be made after all under floor plumbing, electrical and mechanical systems have been installed and approved, the ground surface is prepared and leveled, forms are in place and secured, reinforcing or woven wire mesh (if required) and under slab insulation (when required) are in place.
-Inspections for concrete shall be requested 24 hours before concrete is scheduled to be placed; no exceptions.
+Made after all under-floor plumbing, electrical and mechanical systems have been installed and approved, the ground surface is prepared and leveled, forms are in place and secured, reinforcing or woven wire mesh (if required) and under-slab insulation (when required) are in place.
+Inspections for concrete must be requested 24 hours before concrete is scheduled to be placed; no exceptions.
 We strongly recommend that you allow 24 hours from the time of your inspection to your pour to allow for corrections and reinspections.

 The roof covering may be installed over the roof sheathing at any time unless otherwise noted on your plans.